ronaldyuwandika/mssql-local/README.md

-Absolutely!
-Here's the README content formatted in Markdown (`README.md`) for easy integration into your project:

 # Microsoft SQL Server 2019 Docker Container

 This repository provides a streamlined way to run a Microsoft SQL Server 2019 database within a Docker container.
 It's perfect for development, testing, or experimenting with SQL Server without the need for a full local installation.